Categorification and the quantum Grassmannian: The Grassmannian cluster category

 that is, the category of $G$-equivariant Cohen-Macaulay $R$-modules.
 This is a Frobenius category, in the sense of \cite{Hap}, as $R$ is Gorenstein.
-As $R$ is a finitely generated $Z$-module and $Z$ is a PID, the Cohen-Macaulay $R$-modules are precisely those which are free over $Z$ and thus $\CM(A)$ may also be described directly as the category of finitely generated $A$-modules which are free over $Z$.
+Furthermore, it is stably 2-Calabi-Yau, that is, $\Ext^1(M,N)$ is naturally dual to $\Ext^1(N,M)$, for all $M,N$ in $\CM(A)$.
+As $R$ is a finitely generated $Z$-module and $Z$ is a principal ideal domain, the Cohen-Macaulay $R$-modules are precisely those which are free over $Z$ and thus $\CM(A)$ may also be described directly as the category of finitely generated $A$-modules which are free over $Z$.

 Another way to describe the algebra $A$ is as a quotient of the complete path algebra $\widehat{\k Q}$ of a quiver $Q$, which is the doubled quiver of a simple circular graph $C$.
-More precisely, let $C=(C_0,C_1)$ be the circular graph with vertex set $C_0=\ZZ_n=G\dual$ and edge set $C_1=\{1,\ldots ,n\}$, with edge $i$ joining vertices $(i-1)$ and $(i)$.
-The associated quiver $Q=Q(C)$ has vertex set $Q_0=C_0$ and arrows set $Q_1=\{x_a,y_a: a\in C_1\}$ with $x_a\colon (i-1) \to (i)$ and $y_a\colon (i) \to (i-1)$, as illustrated in Figure~\ref{fig:mckayQ} in the case $n=5$.
+More precisely, let $C=(C_0,C_1)$ be the circular graph with vertex set $C_0=\ZZ_\nn=G\dual$ and edge set $C_1=\{1,\ldots ,\nn\}$, with edge $i$ joining vertices $(i-1)$ and $(i)$.
+The associated quiver $Q=Q(C)$ has vertex set $Q_0=C_0$ and arrows set $Q_1=\{x_a,y_a: a\in C_1\}$ with $x_a\colon (i-1) \to (i)$ and $y_a\colon (i) \to (i-1)$, as illustrated in Figure~\ref{fig:mckayQ} in the case $\nn=5$.